-The disappearance of the Roanoke colony remains one of the oldest unsolved mysteries in the United States.
-It all began back in 1587, when Sir Walter Raleigh financed the attempts of John White to establish a colony on Roanoke Island, just off the coast of North Carolina.
-They landed on July 22, establishing themselves rather quickly, and everything seemed to be going well for the thriving colony of 115 people.
+The disappearance of the Roanoke colony long remained one of the oldest unsolved mysteries in the United States.
+It all began back in 1587, when Sir Walter Raleigh financed the attempts of John White to establish a British colony on Roanoke Island, just off the coast of North Carolina.
+They landed that July and established themselves rather quickly.
+Everything seemed to be going well for the thriving colony of 115 people.
 In fact, John White’s daughter, Eleanor Dare, gave birth to a daughter while in Roanoke.
-Little Virginia Dare was born on August 18th and has the title of being the very first English child born in the Americas.
+Virginia Dare became the first English child born in the Americas.

-John White set sail back to England to gather fresh supplies, but an attack by the Spanish Armada delayed his return.
-White finally returned to Roanoke in 1590 after being away from his family for three years, but he arrived to find the entire colony had simply vanished, leaving nothing behind except the word “Croatoan” carved into a post and “Cro” etched into a tree.
-But what does "Croatoan mean" and where could the colony have gone?
+White sailed back to England to gather fresh supplies, but the Anglo-Spanish War delayed his return.
+After being away from his family for three years, White finally returned to Roanoke in 1590, but he arrived to find the entire colony had simply vanished.
+They left nothing behind except the word “Croatoan” carved into a post and “Cro” etched into a tree.
+But what does "Croatoan" mean and where could the colony have gone?

-Edgar Allan Poe Had a Mysterious Connection to the Word "Croatoan"
+Edgar Allan Poe Had A Mysterious Connection to The Word 'Croatoan'Photo: Edwin H. Manchester/C.T.
+Tatman / Wikimedia Commons/Public Domain